johnshields/hurley/README.md

 # HurleyAPI 🐛

-A RESTful issue-tracking API for managing project issues across teams.
-Now powered by **Supabase** and written in **.NET Minimal API**.
+A C#/.NET issue-tracking API using PostgreSQL as the backend database.
+Features Dapper ORM integration for efficient SQL queries, full CRUD functionality, and LINQ-powered filter endpoints and tested via xUnit.

 ---